shopsys/monorepo-tools/docs/wip_glassbox/entity-extension.md

 Entities are created by factories.
 If any part of framework creates an entity, it uses a factory.
 So in the project, we can change the factory to produce extended entities instead of original and the whole system will create extended entities.
+We enforce using factories by our coding standard sniff [`ObjectIsCreatedByFactorySniff`](../../packages/coding-standards/src/Sniffs/ObjectIsCreatedByFactorySniff.php).

 Only exception are `*Translation` entities.
 They are created by their owner entity.
 If it is needed to extend the translation, it is also necessary to extend the owner entity and override the `createTranslation` method to produce the extended translation.

+### Data and DataFactories

+Entity data are extended by inheritance.
+Since they are not persisted, there is no need to do anything like in case of entities.

+Entity data are created by factories only.
+These factories work as same as entity factories.
+If any part of framework creates an entity data, it uses a factory.
+So in the project, we can change the factory to produce extended entity data instead of original and the whole system will create extended entity data.

 ## OrderItem and true mapped inheritance